 - A. Emergency services agencies (police, fire, EMS), if called, will take charge of the accident scene upon their arrival.
 A school representative (the superintendent, principal or designated person with decision-making authority) will be dispatched to the accident scene (distance and time permitting) - B. Communication with parents and child care providers is critical since a late school bus always arouses some anxiety.
 The Incident Commander in charge of the incident will decide when the school can begin individual parental notification. - C. All injured and potentially injured persons (as determined by EMS personnel) will be transported to area hospitals.
-The number of ambulances utilized and hospital destinations will be determined by the on-scene emergency services personnel.
-The following guide can be utilized to determine mode of transport:
+The number of ambulances utilized and hospital destinations will be determined by the on-scene emergency services personnel. - D. NOTE: The responsibility for the determination of injuries and potential injuries for any person involved in the accident rests with the highest appropriately trained on-scene EMS personnel.